duerrp/pyexperiment/examples/README.rst

 Getting Started
 ===============

-The main idea behind pyexperiment is to make starting a new project as simple as possible without sacrificing the comfort of some basic facilities like a reasonable CLI, logging, state, configuration management, plotting and timing.
+The main idea behind pyexperiment is to make starting a short experiment as simple as possible without sacrificing the comfort of some basic facilities like a reasonable CLI, logging, persistent state, configuration management, plotting and timing.

 Motivating Example
 ------------------